 range of her new Sopwith Camel 2F.1 aircraft (the Ship's Camel).

 Tondern (or Tønder in current local spelling) was one of the

-biggest Zeppelin bases comprising three hangars (seen right) the largest being "TOSKA" which was 730ft long,
+biggest Zeppelin bases comprising three hangars (seen left) the largest being "TOSKA" which was 730ft long,

 220 ft. high and 130 ft wide.
 It could house two of the biggest Zeppelins which were themselves 600ft long and 72ft